 My work serves to participate in the user's daily life.
 Whether a cup of coffee in the morning or a flower vase on the table, the pieces heighten our experiences of dining and relationships.

 Liz Boudreaux is an emerging ceramic artist, holding a BFA from the University of Central Oklahoma.
 Liz’s work has been featured in galleries around Oklahoma, as well as regionally and nationally.
 Her work is mainly wheel thrown and neatly decorated, intended for use and to bring people together.
-Outside of the studio, the ceramist is very involved within the arts community through volunteerism, and enjoys time with her toddler Charlie and husband Henry.
+Outside of the studio the ceramist teaches part time at her son Charlie's Montessori Homeschool Hub, attends yoga classes at Dragon Yoga, and enjoys family dinners at home.